GoogleCloudPlatform/click-to-deploy-solutions/object-localization/README.md

 If you recently started to use Eventarc, it may take a few minutes before all necessary permissions are propagated to the Service Agent.
 Otherwise, verify that it has Eventarc Service Agent role.
 ```

 It happens because the Eventarc permissions take some time to propagate.
 First, make sure you ran the `pre-req.sh` script.
 Then, wait some minutes and trigger the deploy job again.

-You can see other issues related to Eventarc [here](https://cloud.google.com/eventarc/docs/issues).
+Please see the [Known issues for Eventarc](https://cloud.google.com/eventarc/docs/issues).

 ## Useful links
 - [Form Parsing with Object Detection](https://codelabs.developers.google.com/codelabs/docai-form-parser-v1-python#0)